-Data from three core Young Lives survey rounds (in 2002, 2006-7 and 2009) provide the main resource for this paper, (with scope in due course for extending the analysis from further based on data collected in 2013 and 2016).
-The core survey includes extensive community, household and child-level data, which is comprehensive and multi-sectoral in scope.
-The survey is complemented by a longitudinal qualitative component (since 2007), including a specific focus on children's experience of poverty, inequalities and well-being.
-Young Lives also features an extensive school-based component to study quality and effectiveness of the education experienced by Young Lives children (introduced in 2010).
-Through this comprehensive multimethods design, Young Lives is able to contribute a stronger understanding of contemporary children's lives, including the ways inequalities impact on realisation of their rights in these four contrasting countries.
-As a cohort (or 'panel') study, with information on the same children at key moments during their childhood, we are able to track changes over the life-course, as well as looking for causes and consequences of events or circumstances.
-Young Lives samples are broadly representative of a range of groups and children's circumstances in each country but they were selected to be pro-poor and exclude the very richest communities.
-Consequently our focus is on understanding patterns of inequality and processes of transmission rather than comparing the levels of poverty or inequality between countries.
-Also the disparities identified within our pro-poor sample are likely to underestimate the scale of inequalities.
+Young Lives is uniquely positioned to contribute a stronger understanding of contemporary inequalities and their impact on children's lives.
+As a longitudinal (or 'panel' study), with information on the same children at key moments during their childhood, we are able to track changes over the life-course, as well as looking for causes and consequences of events or circumstances.
+Young Lives samples are broadly representative of a range of groups and children's circumstances in each country but they were selected to be pro-poor and exclude the very richest households.
+Consequently the disparities documented below are likely to be an underestimate of the scale of inequalities.

-Our starting point is that child poverty and inequalities are the expression of political-economic-cultural forces that structure societies, and children's lives, in terms of distribution of resources and opportunities in ways that align to greater or lesser degree with ethnicity, caste, religion, urban/rural location, gender etc., (Dornan and Boyden, 2011).
-We understand the concept of inequalities as covering a broad spectrum of differences in both household circumstances and child development outcomes, as these may be linked to ethnicity, gender, rural-urban location, etc. Inequalities are typically about disparities in resources and power and often link to social exclusion.
+Our starting point is that child poverty and inequalities are the expression of political-economic-cultural forces that structure societies, and children's lives, in terms of distribution of resources and opportunities in ways that align to greater or lesser degree with ethnicity, caste, religion, urban/rural location, gender, generation etci.
+We understand the concept of inequalities as covering a broad spectrum of differences in both household circumstances and child outcomes, as these may be linked to ethnicity, gender, rural-urban location, etc. Inequalities are typically about disparities in resources and power and often link to social exclusion.
+We also employ the concept of equity in relation to policies and services, in terms of for example, equal access to quality health care, education, and social protection.